 Do I have to buy tickets for St. Peter's Basilica?

 St. Peter's Basilica is free to visit.
 The queues in front of the basilica are huge, so you will be queued for more than an hour.
 You can avoid this by buying special skip the line tickets for St. Peter's Basilica.
 You will also need to purchase an entrance ticket to visit the dome.

 The Sistine Chapel is not located in St. Peter's Basilica, but in the adjacent Vatican Museums.
 Visiting this museum with the Sistine Chapel requires the purchase of tickets.
 The museum often has huge queues and can certainly be full in high season.

 On this website can your read more about booking guided tours.

 Is there a dress code in St. Peter's Basilica?

-Please wear appropriate clothing that covers the shoulders and knees.
+Please wear appropriate clothing in the Vatican church that covers the shoulders and knees.